-Scientific, statistical, mathematical, and bioinformatics software
+Scientific, statistical, mathematical, bioinformatics, advanced multimedia, and interactive visualization software

 If you have questions about compilers, programming, scientific/numerical libraries, or debuggers on IU's research systems, request help or information from the Scientific Applications and Performance Tuning team.
 For help installing or working with genome analysis applications on Mason, email NCGAS.

 If you have questions about using statistical and mathematical software at Indiana University, email UITS Research Analytics (formerly known as the Stat/Math Center).
 Research Analytics is located on the IU Bloomington campus at Woodburn Hall 200, and is open for consultation by appointment Monday-Friday 9am-5pm.
 For more, visit Research Analytics on the web, or call 812-855-4724 (IUB) or 317-278-4740 (IUPUI).

 Additionally, Pervasive Technology Institute (PTI) Research Centers, along with PTI Service and Cyberinfrastructure Centers, provide numerous digital data collections and online services, and distribute open source applications, all of which enable scientific research at IU and throughout the US; for more, see: